RobinTPotter/fluidsynth-helper/readme.md

 ./flask.sh start|stop|restart
 ```

-Install midish to use the script to compress velocity
+Install mido and rtmidi python libraries to use the script to compress velocity

 ```
-midish < vel100.mdsh
+python vel100.py
 ```

+this reads the queue of events from 24:0, resets the velocity to 100 and writes to 128:0